libyui/libyui/libyui-ncurses-pkg/README.md

 [![Build Status](https://travis-ci.org/libyui/libyui-ncurses-pkg.svg?branch=master
 )](https://travis-ci.org/libyui/libyui-ncurses-pkg)

-Libyui is a widget abstraction library providing Qt, GTK and Ncurses frontends.
+[Libyui](https://github.com/libyui/libyui) is a widget abstraction library providing Qt, GTK and ncurses frontends.
 Originally it was developed for [YaST](https://yast.github.io/) but it can be used in any independent project.

 This module provides the ncurses version of the YaST Package Selector which is used to update, install or delete individual packages.